seandonn-boston/tic-tac-toe-client/README.md

 ## Prepwork
 - I completed the game scope study (https://git.generalassemb.ly/ga-wdi-boston/game-project/issues/1423)
-- After building the basic structure of my gameboard in HTML, Bootstrap, and a few SASS styles, I then detailed my game logic on a whiteboard first (I should have taken a picture of this, I was very happy with it), and then rewrote those notes into my notebook as a way to doublecheck my logic.
+- After building the basic structure of my gameboard in HTML, Bootstrap, and a few SASS styles, I then detailed my game logic on a whiteboard first and transferred those notes into my notebook as a way to doublecheck my logic.
 This provided an easy-to-follow framework which I began building in my code as engine.js.

 ### Wireframes
 - https://imgur.com/gallery/B4JQRsq